jarrettmeyer/jarrettmeyer.github.io/_posts/2017-05-26-sql-service-broker-part-2.md

 This is a continuation of a series on [SQL Service Broker]().

 In [Part 1](/2017/05/25/sql-service-broker-part-1), we covered the basic mechanics of sending and receiving a message.
 In **Part 2**, we will cover writing and consuming messages with the .NET framework.
 This will build on the message types, contracts, queues, services, and stored procedures that we created in Part 1.
+If you haven't read that, I recommend that you do so.

-This is a fairly simple task.
+Reading and writing with .NET is a fairly simple task.
 Let's take a look at how to do this.
 First, we will start a background thread to listen for received messages.
 Second, we will allow a simple text entry for a user to send messages.

 ```csharp
 using System;